haskell-game/tiny-games-hs/README.md

 1. Make a playable game in one haskell file of up to 10 lines of up to 80 characters each.
 2. This can be a [runghc], [stack] or [cabal] script, or a small haskell program, but not a multi-file project.
    Some templates are provided to give ideas.
+   Our ideal is a self-contained 10 line program that just works, like BASIC programs.
+3. Unlimited comments and notes are permitted after line 11.
+   The game's "category/name (author)" info should appear here.
-3. The script or program must run reliably (eg like a stack script), or contain reliable build instructions (eg a ghc command line with all required package options).
+4. The script or program must either be executable and run reliably (eg like a stack script), or it must contain reliable build instructions (eg a ghc command line with all needed package options).
-   This is a requirement and helps ensure a good experience for all.
-   Our ideal is a 10 line program that just works, like BASIC.
+   Entries which aren't straightforward to run are incomplete.
-4. The game must be accompanied by a small square screenshot; this is a requirement.
+5. The game must be accompanied by a small square screenshot or animated gif.
-5. The game should ideally run on all major platforms.
+6. The game should run on all major platforms, ideally.
-6. Contest entries will be collected in this repo.
+7. Contest entries will be collected in this repo.

 [runghc]: https://downloads.haskell.org/ghc/latest/docs/users_guide/runghc.html
 [stack]:  https://docs.haskellstack.org/en/stable/script_command